redhat-qe-security/SCAutolib/README.md

 1. Environment setup via CLI commands
 2. Interaction with created environment from the tests written in Python
 3. Cleanup of the created environment

-### TO BE DONE

-Original design of the library is week and not flexible for new features and needs.
-This why current design of the library would be changed.
-Until new architecture is implemented, only critical bug fixes would be added to current version.